xgreenx/cv/index.md

 **Junior C++/QT Developer** [ODISW](http://sprut-ow.net) _(January 2016 - June 2016)_
 Development of city lighting management project for several cities in Ukraine: Kirovograd, Mariupol, Mykolaiv, Theodosius, etc.
-- Stabilization of the project to not crash.
+- Stabilization of the project to avoid crashes.
-- Developed a new type of the user's terminal from scratch to remotely work with a more advanced electric control system.
+- Developed a new type of the user's terminal from scratch to work with an advanced electric control system remotely.

 **Junior Swift/Objective-C** Freelance _(Jul 2015 - January 2016)_
 Developing an application for managing surveillance cameras from IOS(iPhone or iPad) via FFmpeg.
 POC of the client application and the MVP were developed quickly.
 After the designer created mockups, I applied them to the project.
-The project is not live in the App Store due to a lack of funding and changing customer's plans.
+The project is not live in the App Store cause the customer changed his plans.

 ## 📖  Education
 **Diploma Master's degree in the Applied Mathematics.** in Odessa National University I.I.Mechnikov<br>